The Backyard Bon Vivant

 Grilled Alaska Weathervane Scallops Wrapped in House-Smoked Pork Bacon

-Local Oregon and Washington Oysters on the Half Shell With Da Sauce
+Local Oregon and Washington Oysters on the Half Shel With Da Sauce

 Cedar Plank Oregon Chinook Salmon topped with Chimichurri Sauce